dhrubojoutidas/pro1/Computer_system200_Unit/README.md

 📄 **[Open: Computer System assignment.pdf](./Computer%20System%20assignment.pdf)**
 🧩 **[Open: cs_computer_diagram.svg](./cs_computer_diagram.svg)**

-## 📘 About the Unit: COMP2000 – Computer Systems

-COMP2000 introduces students to the foundations of **system administration** across Linux and Windows environments.
-The unit focuses on hands‑on skills used in real IT support and system admin roles.

 ### Key topics include:
 - Linux system administration (Red Hat RH124 & RH134)